 In the course of the Enki Teacher Training Program participants

 will come to see how details of the physical environment, the curriculum,

 and the methods always express a particular perspective - whether we

 intend them to or not.
 Participants will learn how to choose curriculum

-content, balance particular activities, and set up classrooms that
+content, balance particular activities, and set up classrooms and outdoor environments that

 express their personal vision in a harmonious, coherent learning

 We begin on this process in the Ecosystems of Education course, and take that learning ever deeper in the courses that follow.